Azure/odaa-ai-partnerHackathon/README.md

 Business use case expectation:
 - Clearly state the business problem, target users, and measurable impact.
-- Show how Oracle AI Database@Azure and Microsoft IQ capabilities connect in one solution flow.
+- Show how Oracle AI Database@Azure, Oracle MCP and Microsoft IQ capabilities connect in one solution flow.
 - Demonstrate a working user journey from question or trigger to business outcome.

 Recommended patterns: